ITRS-Group/cordial/tools/gateway-reporter/README.md

     Each file in the ZIP corresponds to a sheet in the above XLSX file.

+3. A directory containing CSV files

+    The directory will contain a CSV file per configured report and an optional Gateway include file to use reporting back into a Geneos "Gateway of Gateways".

-3. A JSON file which is the parsed data in machine readable format.
+4. A JSON file which is the parsed data in machine readable format.

     The structure is not defined at this time but should be straight forward to infer from inspection.

-4. An XML file which is the merged Gateway setup file used for the report
+5. An XML file which is the merged Gateway setup file used for the report

     This merged configuration is intended for diagnostics but can also be used for further processing or manual inspection to clarify any monitoring coverage identified in other reports above.

 The reporting tool only has access to the Gateway configuration through a merged set-up file.
 It has no access to live, dynamic state of the Gateway and so is limited in what kind of data it can analyse.
 While the Gateway configuration is an XML file with a published schema (`gateway.xsd`) file this is only the syntactic part of the configuration.
-The semantics of the configuration are normally only driven by the Gateway and any reporting is subject to attempting to duplicate the same evaluation process on the setup file.
+The semantics of the configuration are driven by the Gateway and any reporting is subject to attempting to duplicate the same evaluation process on the setup file.

 ## Configuration Reference